Your first thought, “I want to stop renting and buy a house.”

 Many buyers forget to account for closing costs in the total purchase price.
 So, using the credit.com calculator again, if I’m approved for $275,000 and I subtract 5% of that number for closing costs, plus I subtract 20% to ensure I can still save, I get an actual home affordability price of $206,250.

 #4 – Go back and rework your wish list.

-Now that you have a true home affordability number, go back to Owners.com and see how your wish list stacks up against home prices in your area.
+Now that you have a true home affordability number, go back to a home search tool and see how your wish list stacks up against home prices in your area.
 You may find you’re not able to get a few of the “wants” on your list, but nearly all of your needs.

 Maybe you’ll need to look at a smaller, starter home or look outside your preferred area for a bargain.
 Working with a trusted agent is also important because they are experts in the local market and can help you find the right home for your budget.